yan293/UncaliPose/README.md

 ### Running code

 We use IPython as the entrance of the code for the consideration of readability.
 Simply run the Ipython files would work.
-If Ipython is not the preference, copying the contents of the Ipython files into self-defined python files would also work.
+If Ipython is not your preference, copying the contents of the Ipython files into self-defined python files should also work.

 ## Result demo